Last Updated on April 27, 2023

 It’s important to note that short-nosed Zuchons don’t always respond well to heat or excessive exercise, thanks to the brachycephalic syndrome.

-While this crossbreed is generally healthy, the brachycephalic syndrome is a common health issue in canines with short muzzles.
+Brachycephalic syndrome is a common health issue in canines with short muzzles.
 The condition makes it difficult for them to breathe and sometimes requires surgery.

 In addition, your Bichon Tzu could inherit other conditions from her parents.
 These include: